If you are an

 anyone, and especially if you have ever had a loan or a mortgage.

-There is not a single mathematical equation in sight.
+There is not a single mathematical equation in sight, except for

 The motivation for this document was the considerable nonsense in the main-stream media regarding bankers and